Island of Montreal: Name

 The first French name for the island was l'ille de Vilmenon, noted by Samuel de Champlain in a 1616 map, and derived from the sieur de Vilmenon, a patron of the founders of Quebec at the court of Louis XIII.
 However, by 1632 Champlain referred to the Isle de Mont-real in another map.
 The island derived its name from Mount Royal (French Mont Royal, then pronounced [mɔ̃ ʁwajal]), and gradually spread its name to the town, which had originally been called Ville-Marie.

 In Kanien’kéha, the island is called Tiohtià:ke tsi ionhwéntsare ('broken in two', referring to the Lachine Rapids to the island's southwest) or Otsirà:ke (meaning 'on the fire').
-In Anishninaabemowin, the land is called Mooniyaang, named for the first stop in the great Anishinaabe migration from Dawnland (the Maritimes) to the Great Lakes.
+In Ojibwe, the land is called Mooniyaang, named for the first stop in the great Anishinaabe migration from Dawnland (the Maritimes) to the Great Lakes.